AIByJohannes/simple-rag/README.md

-# RAG System
+# Simple RAG

 ## Description
-This is a RAG system, written mostly in Python.
+This is a RAG system, written in Python.
 It is a simple chatbot that can answer questions based on it's knowledge.

 ## Functional Requirements
 1. traditional simple RAG system